loafey/master-thesis/Proposal/Proposal/3. Approach.typ

 perform against each other.
 Primarily execution time and memory usage will be measured, most likely using the GNU tool `time` @gnuTimeProject and the `glibc` tool `memusage` @gnuGlibc to do so.
-The SLFL programs will also be evaluated using Valgrind @valgrind to make sure that memory leaks do not occur.
+The SLFL programs will also be evaluated using Valgrind @valgrind to make sure that memory leaks do not occur. #green_text[Important to note here is that we are not planning to focus too heavily on the execution time of the program.
+It is an interesting metric, but one we feel would take too much time to focus on as we prioritize memory safety and efficiency.]